When Language Divides Us

 Now we’re being conditioned to think of “terrorists” not as foreign agents, but as average Americans — people we work with, live next door to us, and maybe even members of our family.
 They don’t need to be plotting to blow up a bridge or a building; having an “extreme” perspective is sufficient, and these days that doesn’t take much.
 Sharing disinformation, misinformation, and “dangerous conspiracy theories” can put you on the terror watch list.
 Questioning pandemic response policies, or merely “undermin[ing] public trust in government institutions” will also do the trick (the irony, of course, being that the freedom to question and even challenge government institutions lies at the heart of the Bill of Rights).

 So great is the danger of domestic terrorism that the White House now considers it to be “the most urgent terrorism threat the United States faces.”
 Think about what this means: 20 years ago, Americans were unequivocally united against a common enemy that claimed the lives of 3,000 of our fellow citizens, yet half of the country now sees the other half as “the enemy” because of the thoughts rolling around in their heads.
 And it’s happened by simply changing the way we define our enemy.

 This phenomenon isn’t limited to terrorism; it’s also unfolding in the scientific community.
-In 2019, if you asked the average American what a vaccine was they would almost certainly have told you that it’s a drug designed to not only keep you from getting sick, but to also prevent you from getting infected and transmitting a disease.
+In 2019, if you asked the average American what a vaccine was they would almost certainly have told you that it’s a drug designed to not only keep you from getting infected, but to also prevent you from getting transmitting a disease.
 In fact, that’s how the CDC historically defined vaccines: “Unlike most medicines, which treat or cure diseases, vaccines prevent them” by helping an individual “develop immunity to that disease.”